Abdication of Edward VIII: Options considered

-Political support for the King was scattered and comprised politicians alienated from the mainstream parties such as Churchill, Oswald Mosley (leader of the British Union of Fascists), and the Communist Party of Great Britain.
-Former Prime Minister David Lloyd George also supported the King despite disliking Simpson.
+Political support for the King was scattered and comprised politicians alienated from the mainstream parties such as Churchill, Oswald Mosley (leader of the British Union of Fascists), and Harry Pollitt and Walton Newbold of the Communist Party of Great Britain.
+Former prime minister David Lloyd George also supported the King despite disliking Simpson.
 He was, however, unable to take any active role in the crisis because he was on holiday in Jamaica with his mistress Frances Stevenson.
 In early December, rumours circulated that the King's supporters would join in a "King's Party", led by Churchill.
 However, there was no concerted effort to form an organised movement and Churchill had no intention of leading one.
 Nevertheless, the rumours damaged the King and Churchill severely, as members of parliament were horrified at the idea of the King interfering in politics.

 The letters and diaries of working-class people and ex-servicemen generally demonstrate support for the King, while those from the middle and upper classes tend to express indignation and distaste.
 The Times, The Morning Post, Daily Herald, and newspapers owned by Lord Kemsley, such as The Daily Telegraph, opposed the marriage.
 On the other hand, the Daily Express and the Daily Mail, owned by Lord Beaverbrook and Lord Rothermere, respectively, appeared to support a morganatic marriage.
 The King estimated that the newspapers in favour had a circulation of 12.5 million, and those against had 8.5 million.

 On 3 December, Edward had a "tense" meeting with Baldwin.
 Backed by Churchill and Beaverbrook, Edward proposed to broadcast a speech via the BBC.
 The proposed text invoked the "ancient custom" for a King to "address his public utterances to his people".
 Edward proposed to remind his listeners: "I am still the same man whose motto was 'Ich Dien', I serve."
 In the proposed speech, Edward indicated his desire to remain on the throne or to be recalled to it if forced to abdicate, while marrying Simpson morganatically.
 In one section, Edward proposed to say:

 Baldwin blocked the speech, saying that it would shock many people and would be a grave breach of constitutional principles.
 By modern convention, the sovereign could only act with the advice and counsel of ministers.
 In seeking the people's support against the government, Edward was opting to oppose binding ministerial advice and instead act as a private individual.
 Edward's British ministers felt that, in proposing the speech, Edward had revealed his disdainful attitude towards constitutional conventions and threatened the political neutrality of the Crown.

 Cabinet Office files released in 2013 show that on or before 5 December 1936, the Home Secretary, Sir John Simon, had ordered the General Post Office (which controlled British telephone services) to intercept "telephone communications between Fort Belvedere and Buckingham Palace on the one hand and the continent of Europe on the other".